djmaze/graylog-docker/README.md

 * `LETSENCRYPT_EMAIL`: Your email address at Let's Encrypt.
 Needed for registering an SSL certificate
 * `GRAYLOG_PASSWORD_SECRET`: Pepper for passwords, at least 64 characters.
 Generate e.g. with `pwgen -N 1 -s 96`
 * `GRAYLOG_ROOT_PASSWORD_SHA2`: Initial password the `admin` user.
 Generate with `echo -n yourpassword | shasum -a 256`
+* `MYHOSTNAME`: Hostname to use for outgoing mails

 ### Running